Mobile Search Menu

 Historians trace the holiday custom of baking and decorating of gingerbread houses to 16th century Germany.
 There, elaborately decorated gingerbread cookie-walled houses began showing up in bakery shop windows.

 However, it was the famous Brothers Grimm fairy tale of "Hansel and Gretel" published in 1812 that really cemented the idea of the gingerbread house in the world's imagination.
 In the story, the two lost children discover a house in the deep forest that is built entirely of treats.
+This December, get your cookie decorating kit and get crafty in the kitchen!

 The big house